Esri/esri-leaflet-doc/src/pages/tutorials/working-with-feature-layers.md

 If we save and refresh our map, we should see many blue markers on the map, which are the features from the service.
 Leaflet is applying a default style to the features.
 It is up to you to define the styles for the data tha that is drawn.
 See the links below for examples of doing this:

 > [Styling Points](http://esri.github.io/esri-leaflet/tutorials/introduction-to-layer-types.html "Styling Points Feature Layer")

 > [Styling Lines](http://esri.github.io/esri-leaflet/examples/styling-feature-layer-polylines.html "Styling Lines Feature Layer")

 > [Styling Polygons](http://esri.github.io/esri-leaflet/examples/styling-feature-layer-polygons.html "Styling Polygon Feature Layer")

-> Its helpful to cross reference help documents to double-check syntax and learn more about what is possible.
+It's helpful to cross reference help documents to double-check syntax and learn more about what is possible.
 Check out the [Esri Leaflet documentation](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html "Esri Feature Layer") for more information about additional feature layer constructor options.

 ##### Add Esri Leaflet Renderers Plugin